 Inappropriate physical touching is one of the most indicative signs of sexual harassment.
-Employees that experience inappropriate touching may consider filing a police report, and may also have a civil claim for sexual assault.
+Employees who experience inappropriate touching may consider filing a police report and may also have a civil claim for sexual assault.
 The Malk Law Firm frequently brings claims for assault along with sexual harassment.

-Sexist comments are derogatory remarks directed towards a specific individual or group of individuals.
-The most common example, being derogatory comments made against women in the workplace.
+Sexist comments are derogatory remarks directed toward a specific individual or group.
+The most common example is derogatory comments made against women in the workplace.
 This includes insults, jokes, slurs, or any other type of verbal harassment.
-Sexual harassment claims are taken very seriously in California, comments alone are often enough to give rise to a claim.
+Sexual harassment claims are taken very seriously in California; comments alone are often enough to give rise to a claim.

-Under California state law, sexual harassment includes but is not limited to the deliberate, repeated sharing of private information, verbal or physical conduct, or making inappropriate gestures, comments, and requests.
+Under California state law, sexual harassment examples include but are not limited to the deliberate, repeated sharing of private information, verbal or physical conduct, or making inappropriate gestures, comments, and requests.

-There may be sexual harassment present is you’ve witnessed or experienced:
+There may be sexual harassment present if you’ve witnessed or experienced:

 People frequently fear retaliation from their employers.
 Why?
 Because it happens often.
 If you feel comfortable doing so, report your claim in writing – keep a copy of it (email works) – to your superiors or an HR department.
-Stating your claim places the onus on the management team to conduct an investigation and produce a solution that keeps the employee and other employees safe from future sexual harassment.
+Stating your claim places the onus on the management team to investigate and produce a solution that keeps employees safe from future sexual harassment.

 You don’t have to handle your claim alone.
-No matter what stage of the process you are in, an experienced Los Angeles sexual harassment lawyer will help ensure your employee rights are protected, and your harasser is held responsible.
+No matter what stage of the process you are in, experienced Los Angeles sexual harassment lawyers can help ensure your employee rights are protected, and your harasser is held responsible.
 Start building your claim with a free consultation.